Minimal functions on the random graph: Model-theoretic corollaries

-For any $\Gamma$, a case of Theorem~\ref{thm:reducts2} applies iff the case with the same number applies for $\Aut(\Gamma)$ in Theorem~\ref{thm:reducts}.
+For any reduct $\Gamma$ of $G$, a case of Theorem~\ref{thm:reducts2} applies iff the case with the same number applies for $\Aut(\Gamma)$ in Theorem~\ref{thm:reducts}.
 We will not prove this relational description in this paper; however, given Theorem~\ref{thm:reducts} and the discussion above, verifying the equivalence is merely an exercise.

-In the same way as automorphisms of an $\omega$-categorical structure $\Delta$ can be used to characterize first-order definability in $\Delta$, self-embeddings of $\Delta$ can be used to characterize existential definability, endomorphisms of $\Delta$ can be used to characterize existential positive definability, and polymorphisms of $\Delta$ (i.e., homomorphisms from a finite power $\Delta^n$ to $\Delta$, or simply finitary operations preserving all relations of $\Delta$) can be used to characterize primitive positive definability in $\Delta$.
+In the same way as automorphisms of a countable $\omega$-categorical structure $\Delta$ can be used to characterize first-order definability in $\Delta$, self-embeddings of $\Delta$ (that is, embeddings of $\Delta$ into itself) can be used to characterize existential definability, endomorphisms of $\Delta$ can be used to characterize existential positive definability, and polymorphisms of $\Delta$ (i.e., homomorphisms from a finite power $\Delta^n$ to $\Delta$, or simply finitary operations preserving all relations of $\Delta$) can be used to characterize primitive positive definability in $\Delta$.

 A first-order formula $\phi$ is called \emph{existential} iff it is of the form $\exists x_1,\dots,x_k. \; \psi$, where $\psi$ is quantifier-free.
-A first-order formula is called \emph{primitive positive} (\emph{existential positive}) iff it is existential and does not contain negations and disjunctions (negations, respectively).
+If $\psi$ is even of the form $\psi_1 \wedge \cdots \wedge \psi_m$ for atomic formulas $\psi_1,\dots,\psi_m$, then $\phi$ is called \emph{primitive positive}.
+A formula is called \emph{existential positive} iff it is a disjunction of primitive positive formulas.
 Call two structures $\Gamma$ and $\Delta$ \emph{primitive positive interdefinable} iff every relation in $\Gamma$ has a definition by a primitive positive formula in $\Delta$ and vice versa; we have analogous definitions for existential positive and existential interdefinability.
 To translate results about operations on $G$ into results about primitive positive definability in reducts of $G$, the following theorem is central.

-\begin{theorem}[from~\cite{BodirskyNesetrilJLC}] Let $\Gamma$ be an $\omega$-categorical structure.
-Then a relation $R$ is primitive positive definable in $\Gamma$ if and only if $R$ is preserved by the polymorphisms of $\Gamma$. \end{theorem}
+\begin{theorem}[from~\cite{BodirskyNesetrilJLC}] Let $\Gamma$ be a countable $\omega$-categorical structure.
+Then a relation $R$ is primitive positive definable in $\Gamma$ if and only if $R$ is preserved by all polymorphisms of $\Gamma$. \end{theorem}

 The operational generating process can be linked to preservation of relations of structures~\cite{BodirskyNesetrilJLC,OligoClone,BodChenPinsker}.